DonMMK/Embedded-Systems-EGH456/PreRequisite/CAB202/Week 1-6/README.md

 ### Bit masks (Practical)
 - Set, Clear, Toggle, Test individual bits within a byte.
+- Refer the code in the BitMasks.c file for more example on this.

 #### bash commands
 function compile () { gcc $1.c -o $1 -Wall -Werror -std=gnu99; }